 Global chemical manufacturing company — defense against a series of EPA Risk Management Plan inspections, information requests, and enforcement actions

-Downgradient industrial property owner — defending in multiparty civil litigation at the Omega Chemical Superfund Site in Los Angeles
+Downgradient industrial property owner — defended a multiparty civil litigation in connection with the Omega Chemical Superfund Site in Los Angeles

 Publications and Speeches